melatekie/Photogram/README.md

 ## Notes

 A bit of a problem hiding API keys and getting issues with user log in.
-Never used instagram so not sure how to make it look like "instagram".

 ## Open-source libraries used